Your cookie preferences

 Vodafone has a 25GB cap on its roaming allowances, although that should be more than enough to see you through.

-See our latest Vodafone SIM only deals
+See our latest Vodafone deals

 O2